tsiensesvendomingos/configure-ad/README.md

 <br />

 <p>
-Login to DC-1 and install Active Directory Domain Services.
+Let's go back to DC-1 to install Active Directory Domain Services and start the promotion of this system to it being a Domain Controller.
 </p>
 <p>
 <img src="https://i.imgur.com/v96ghkg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>